(hereinafter the ‘Agreement’)

 5.2 uQualio is responsible for compliance with the rule on data protection by design and data protection by default pursuant to Article 25 of the GDPR.

-5.3 uQualio is responsible for compliance with the requirement of Article 32 of the GDPR regarding security of processing.
-This implies, that uQualio, taking into account the relevant technical level, the costs of implementation and nature, scope, context and purpose of the processing in question as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, must implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk.
+5.3 uQualio is responsible for compliance with the requirement of Article 32 of the GDPR regarding the security of processing.
+This implies, that uQualio, taking into account the relevant technical level, the costs of implementation and nature, scope, context, and purpose of the processing in question as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, must implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk.

 6.1 uQualio is entitled to use data processors and/or sub-processors in connection with the joint processing.